NASRec: Weight Sharing Neural Architecture Search for Recommender Systems

-Yiran Chen's work is partially supported by the following grants: NSF-2120333, NSF-2112562 and NSF-1937435.
-Feng's work is partially supported by the following grants: NSF CAREER-2048044 and IIS-1838024.
+\textbf{Acknowledgement.} Yiran Chen’s work is partially supported by the following grants: NSF-2120333, NSF-2112562, NSF-1937435, NSF-2140247 and ARO W911NF-19-2-0107.
+Feng’s work is partially supported by the following grants: NSF CAREER-2048044 and IIS-1838024.
 We also thank Maxim Naumov, Jeff Hwang and Colin Taylor in Meta Platforms, Inc. for their kind help on this project.